KhadidjaArezki/Litetalk/README.md

     - Run `npm install`
     - `cd` into the backend folder
     - Run `npm install`
-    - Remain in the backend folder and run `npm run serve'
+    - Remain in the backend folder and run `npm run server'

 In the package.json file you will find the scripts for development and production.
 To be sure, for production build run `npm run build`.